fnikolai/frisbee-www/content/en/docs/walkthrough/11.advanced-placement/index.md

 | Nodes         | Place all the Services of this Cluster within the specific set of nodes. |

-> **WARNING**: If you run this scenarion on a local deployment, it will block forever since the constraints are not met.
+> **WARNING**: If you run this scenario on a local deployment, it will block forever since the constraints are not met.